 Disadvantages of Homeschooling

 Homeschooling also has some drawbacks.
-Vijayakumar and Lawrence (2021) stressed that since homeschoolers are mainly alone, they lack peers, a happy childhood, drive, healthy completion, and positive socializing.
+Robinson and Miller (2025) stressed that since homeschoolers are mainly alone, they lack peers, a happy childhood, drive, healthy competition, and positive socializing.
 They may lack access to traditional school infrastructures like libraries, laboratories, and playgrounds.

 Here are the commonly noted disadvantages of homeschooling.